reallyfancy/reallyfancy.github.io/README.md

 ### About me

-I'm a programmer, game maker and writer.
+I'm a programmer, game maker, writer and lecturer.

 I currently work for [Unity Technologies](http://unity3d.com/).
-I do a few different things there: I work on the Unity Editor, I create demo projects and I write articles and tutorials about making games using Unity.
+I do a few different things there: I work on the Unity Editor, create demo projects and write articles and tutorials about making games using Unity.

 When I'm not doing that, I make [short games](https://reallyfancy.itch.io/) and run [Brighton Indies](https://twitter.com/brightonindies) and [Make Play Code](https://twitter.com/makeplaycode).
+I also speak at conferences, lecture at degree level and teach kids to code.

-When I'm not doing anything to do with games, I like making music, cooking and visiting theme parks.
+When I'm not doing anything to do with games and tech, I like making music, cooking and visiting theme parks.

 ### Full career history